 13. Paid traffic (PPC) gets increasingly important

-the percentage of bloggers who use paid traffic has grown by factor 5 since 2015.
+The percentage of bloggers who use advertising and paid traffic has grown by factor 5 since 2015.
 Over 20% of bloggers now use paid services to drive traffic to their blog.

 14. Too many bloggers don’t use blog analytics

 Slightly more bloggers than 2014 use analytics regularly.
-But a shocking 42% of bloggers do not use analytic or don’t use it regularly.
+But a shocking 42% of bloggers do not use analytics to gain insight into their success – or failure – or don’t use it regularly.

 15. Over 400 Mio people read 22.2 Billion blog pages each month